imported-canuck/MATH271/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;1.7.
 Solving PDEs
 &nbsp;&nbsp;&nbsp;&nbsp;1.8.
 Uniqueness Theorems

-**2. Boundary Value Problems.**  General solutions of boundary value problems with seperation of variables in cartesian and polar coordinates.
+**2. Boundary Value Problems.**  General solutions of boundary value problems with separation of variables in cartesian and polar coordinates.
 Particular solutions using Fourier series.
 Solutions of inhomogenous boundary value problems with slave functions and variation of parameters.
 &nbsp;&nbsp;&nbsp;&nbsp;2.1.
 BVP 1(A): Diffusion of Heat in a Thin Bar, Ends Maintained at 0&deg;
 &nbsp;&nbsp;&nbsp;&nbsp;2.2.
 BVP 1(B): Diffusion of Heat in a Thin Bar, Ends Insulated
 &nbsp;&nbsp;&nbsp;&nbsp;2.3.
 BVP 2: Vibrating String